vsrinivas/fuchsia/docs/getting_started.md

 ## Running tests

-Compiled test binaries are installed in `/pkgfs/packages/`, and are referenced by a URI.
+Compiled test binaries are cached in pkgfs like other components, and are referenced by a URI.
 You can run a test by invoking it in the terminal.
 E.g.

 ```